British Forces Post Office (BFPO) for using during deployments

 This guide also shares about restricted and prohibited items, such as alcohol, certain batteries, biological substances, financial document, living creatures (really), fragile items, perishables, plants to name a few.

-Top tips from the British Forces Post Office (BFPO) to help you get your mail to loved ones at Christmas.
+Top tips from the British Forces Post Office (BFPO) to help you get your mail to loved ones at key times of the year (Easter, Christmas, Mothers day etc).

-- Don’t miss the mail this Christmas – post early!
+- Don’t miss the mail – post early!

 - Check your item isn’t oversize or overweight for the BFPO you’re sending to.